Financial Aid Package Letters

 - Refer to your pre-determined college budget and decide if you can afford the proposed costs for year one, and for the subsequent years needed to complete your degree.

 See a Financial Aid Package Comparison Example

 Having trouble getting a grasp on how much college will really cost you?
 Prepare to Pay for College (PDF) can help you decide how much out-of-pocket money you'll need for college.

 ICAN can also help.
-Schedule and Award Letter Review appointment at an ICAN center or call 877-272-4692 to discuss your options with a student success advisor.
+Schedule a Financial Aid Review appointment at an ICAN center or call 877-272-4692 to discuss your options with a student success advisor.